• Skip to primary navigation

 So this whole process begins by rinsing your fresh basil, about 3 cups worth, and taking it for a spin in your salad spinner.
 Since we want the basil to be as dry as possible, spread the leaves out over a tea towel and air dry while we get the rest of the main ingredients together.

 This simple recipe calls for 2 cloves of freshly minced garlic.
 Yes, you read correctly -we need to mince the garlic before adding it to the food processor.
-This little step will ensure no larger pieces of raw garlic in the pesto sauce.
+This step will ensure no larger pieces of raw garlic are in the pesto sauce.
 Once again, personal preference will dictate the total amount of garlic cloves used.

 We need to add about a ½ cup of freshly grated Pecorino Romano cheese to the food processor.